 The ‘Oval Fountain’ is one of the masterworks of the 16th-century Italian architect, Pirro Ligorio.
 Commissioned to work on the gardens of the Villa d’Este by Tivoli’s cardinal-governor, his work is recognised for being the quintessence of a late High Renaissance Italian garden, boasting both grandiose baroque designs and marvels of hydraulic engineering.
 It’s no big surprise that this complex was designated a UNESCO World Heritage Site in 2001.
 Surrounded by stunning landscaping, jets and careful sculpture send water cascading from this fountain’s egg-shaped basin into a plunge pool below and set against the backdrop of an elaborate nymphaeum.
 All in all, a visit to these gardens will be an unforgettable wonder!

 Located in Chicago’s Millennium Park, this fountain is a work of public art, designed to invite the public to interact with it on a physical and technological basis.
 It’s often considered as one of the most creative fountains in the world; it consists of two 15m high glass LED-lit towers at each end of a black granite reflecting pool.
 The towers project video images of Chicago citizens puffing out their cheeks as a stream of water shoots out of a nozzle in the surface of each tower - many residents visit hoping to catch a glimpse of themselves!
 And at night, the video walls project images of nature and vivid walls of colour as the water flows.
 If you’re a fan of the contemporary, then this ‘techno-fountain’ is sure to delight!

-Wherever your travels take you and whichever fountains you are lucky enough to see in 2015, we at Flexicover are committed to providing you with the highest level of protection to ensure that you are safe and secure, 24 hours a day, 365 days a year when away.
+Wherever your travels take you and whichever fountains you are lucky enough to see, we at Flexicover are committed to providing you with the highest level of protection to ensure that you are safe and secure, 24 hours a day, 365 days a year when away.